Supracompetitive Pricing Under AI Monoculture: Analysis

 \subsection{Finite-Batch Regime}

-In contrast to the large-batch limit, in which estimation noise vanishes, practical LLM retraining operates with finite batches of interaction data.
+In contrast to the large-batch limit, where estimation noise vanishes, practical model retraining uses finite batches of interaction data.
 This introduces stochastic fluctuations that persist throughout the learning process and can alter the system's trajectory.
 The key distinction from the large-batch regime is that equilibrium \emph{selection} becomes random.
 Recall from Proposition~\ref{prop:convergence-binf} that in the high-fidelity regime ($\rho > \rho_c(r)$), two stable equilibria coexist: competitive pricing ($\theta = 0$) and collusive pricing ($\theta = \theta_+$).
 With finite batches, identical initial conditions can lead to either outcome depending on the realized training data.
 We now analyze this finite-batch regime by returning to the stochastic recursion \eqref{eq:logit-recursion}.

 Specifically, we define the martingale-difference noise

 Because the batch-average estimator $\overline{D}_n^{(b)}$ is unbiased, we have

 With the definition of $M_{n+1}$, \eqref{eq:logit-recursion} becomes